unievo/xpilot/src/exports/README.md

     	console.log("Current custom instructions:", instructions)

-    	// Start a new task with an initial message await cline.startNewTask("Hello, Cline!
+    	// Start a new task with an initial message await cline.startNewTask("Hello!
 Let's make a new project...")

     	// Start a new task with an initial message and images await cline.startNewTask("Use this design language", ["data:image/webp;base64,..."])